 The authors of \cite{hayashi2005statistical}, \cite[Ch.~6.4]{hayashi17qit} were the first to present a comprehensive asymptotic treatment of the two-stage method in the context of quantum sensing.
 They show that, under certain regularity conditions, the normalized MSE of the two-stage estimator approaches the QCRB as $n\to\infty$ (we re-state this formally as Lemma \ref{lemma:HM} in Section \ref{sec:prior work}).
 Arguably, this is the strongest result one can expect for any estimator.
-Unfortunately, its applicability is limited due to the stringency of the regularity conditions imposed on the classical estimators that process the outcomes of quantum measurements.
-Therefore, the first of our two contributions in this paper is the relaxation the regularity conditions to allow asymptotic analysis of a substantially larger class of estimators that includes many maximum likelihood estimators (MLEs).
+Unfortunately, its applicability is limited by the stringency of the regularity conditions imposed on the classical estimators that process the outcomes of quantum measurements.
+Thus, the first of our two contributions is the relaxation of the regularity conditions to allow asymptotic analysis of a substantially larger class of estimators, including many maximum likelihood estimators (MLEs).
 The cost is a slight weakening of the asymptotic properties: we show that, like MLE \cite{kay93statSP1, vantrees01part1, poor94intro-det-est}, the two-stage estimator under our conditions is consistent and asymptotically normal, with the variance of the limiting Gaussian matching QCRB.
-However, these weakened properties are sufficient for practical tasks such as estimating the confidence intervals \cite[Sec.~1]{newey94largesampleestimation}.
+However, these weakened properties suffice for practical tasks such as estimating the confidence intervals \cite[Sec.~1]{newey94largesampleestimation}.
 Our Theorem \ref{theorem: our} in Section \ref{sec:main} states the conditions for both weak and strong consistency.
-While these were presented in the preliminary conference version of this work \cite{gong24twostage-isit}, here we add consideration of the nuisance parameters.
+While we presented these in the preliminary conference version of this work \cite{gong24twostage-isit}, we add a nuisance-parameter analysis here.